Hadar0109/gmail-threat-analyzer/README.md

 Several important design decisions were made during development:

-### Deterministic scoring instead of LLM-only scoring
+### Deterministic scoring

-The system uses deterministic phishing heuristics instead of relying entirely on AI-generated classification.
+The system uses deterministic phishing heuristics.

 This makes the scoring: